-Earn the Graduate Certificate in Applied Behavior Analysis (ABA) and concurrently fulfill all course requirements for the highly demanded Board Certified Behavior Analyst (BCBA) credential and partial course requirements for the Pennsylvania Behavior Specialist License (BSL).
+Earn the Graduate Certificate in Applied Behavior Analysis (ABA) and concurrently fulfill all course requirements for the highly sought-after Board Certified Behavior Analyst (BCBA) credential.

 This 24-credit fully online program prepares graduates to be successful practitioners trained to enhance the educational outcomes and lives of individuals with Autism Spectrum Disorder (ASD) and/or other related disabilities using applied behavior analysis (ABA).

 Cairn University is committed to the centrality of Christ and the Word of God and is reflected in the curriculum and instruction.
 At Cairn, faith and truth do matter.
 We teach our students accordingly, challenge you to think deeply on these things, and strive to make you ready to serve Christ in the church, society, and the world as biblically minded men and women who not only give assent to truth but think and live in light of it.

 Complete coursework from anywhere through our asynchronous course design, reinforced by substantive faculty engagement and weekly course requirements.

 Our online courses are taught by faculty who are committed to your professional and spiritual growth.
 In addition to the carefully crafted learning activities, our faculty are substantively engaged throughout the course delivery.
 Students don’t just have professors, they have mentors who invest in them throughout the program and often remain connected long after graduation.